-Camp is a perfect setting for improv games, as they don't require a lot of preparation and can be played almost anywhere!
-Here's a series of Israel-themed games you can play with campers - some relate to food, all are guaranteed to be fun.
+Improv games are a great tool for informal education, as they don't require a lot of preparation and can be played almost anywhere!
+Here's a series of Israel-themed games you can play with participants-some relate to food, all are guaranteed to be fun.

-Each of these games can be played in about 15 minutes, making them ideal for a rainy day or a quick cabin activity.
-Feel free to mix it up and challenge campers with multiple rounds - or a few different games.
+Each of these games can be played in about 15 minutes, making them ideal for a quick activity.
+Feel free to mix it up and challenge participants with multiple rounds-or a few different games.